From the annoncement in the Spring newsletter:

 London Canal Museum, New Wharf Road, London N1 9RT.

-On a Thursday in August, optional lunch followed by boat trip, waiting list, members only, pre-registration and payment required.
+On Thursday 15 August, optional lunch followed by boat trip, waiting list, members only, pre-registration and payment required.